 Chinese New Year (Lunar New Year) marks the start of the lunar calendar and new Zodiac year.
 It is one of the most important holidays in China, Hong Kong, Taiwan, Korea, Singapore, Malaysia, Vietnam, and other Asian countries.
 For a fresh start to Chinese New Year, houses are cleaned and decorated with lucky colors, red and gold.
 In addition, lanterns and banners have messages of fortune, happiness, wealth, and longevity!

 To celebrate Chinese New Year, children of all ages can have fun with engaging Chinese New Year crafts and activities.
 Depending on your child’s fine motor skills, some Chinese activities may require help from adults, such as with cutting, gluing, and taping.
 This is something to consider if you are thinking about preparing activities for a Chinese New Year celebration at your child’s school.
 For more information about Chinese New Year, you can read Chinese New Year books with your family!

 This post has affiliate links.
 Please see our disclosure policy for further details.

-1. Montessori-inspired Shelf of Chinese New Year Activities
+1. Montessori-inspired Shelf of Chinese New Year Crafts and Activities

 Happy Tot shelf has an entire shelf of DIY Chinese New Year activities.
-Chinese New Year activities include Zodiac animal matching and learn how to read 狗 (gǒu / dog) in Chinese.
+Chinese New Year activities include Zodiac animal matching and other fun activities!
 Click here to visit to see details of each activity on Happy Tot Shelf!

-3. Chinese New Year Activity with Cardboard Tube Chinese Firecrackers
+3. Chinese New Year Craft with Cardboard Chinese Firecrackers

 With cardboard tubes and red envelopes, you can make your own lucky Chinese Firecrackers for Chinese New Year!
 This is one of many great cultural crafts from Chinese American Family.